srsaidas/Home-Automation-Using-Facebook-Messenger-and-AWS-IoT-Core/README.md

 `

  ## DHT 11 to Relay
  In this project, I have connected DHT11 Sensor (Temperature Humidity Sensor ) is connected to Arduino UNO.  and UNO is connected to Raspberry Pi.
-I have used I2C communication between UNO and RPi where RPi is the master and UNO is slave. every 5 sec Master(RPI) will send a Write request to slave (UNO).
-Up receiving it will read the temperature using DHT11. and send that information to RPI
+I have used I2C communication between UNO and Raspberry pi where Raspberry Pi is the master and UNO is slave. every 5 sec Master(Raspberry pi) will send a Write request to slave (UNO).
+Up receiving it will read the temperature using DHT11. and send that information to Raspberry pi

-Rpi will process that temperature data and check whether it is greater than threshold. if yes it will set command
+Raspberry pi will process that temperature data and check whether it is greater than threshold. if yes it will set command